eriknor/dbx-template-v2/{{cookiecutter.project_name}}/README.md

 #### project-name/project_slug/pipeline_slug/

-This is the base folder for all resources used by a the pipeline defined as pipline_slug
+This is the base folder for all resources used by the workflow/pipeline defined as pipline_slug

 ##### conf/tasks